uu-pes/zephyr_blinky_example/Readme.md

 # Zephyr Blinky Example on Raspberry Pi Pico

 This is an example application illustrating the use of the **Zephyr RTOS** on the Raspberry Pi Pico board for the course **1DT106 Programming Embedded Systems** at Uppsala University.
+The application is based on the [official Blinky example](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/basic/blinky) for Zephyr.

 ## Introduction